An equation is quadratic if and only if it can be written in the following form:

 \[ ax^2 - a(x_1 + x_2)x + ax_1x_2 = 0 \]

-At this point, we can compare this expression with the original equation \( ax^2 + bx + c = 0 \).
+At this point, we can compare this expression with the standard equation \( ax^2 + bx + c = 0 \).
 In particular, we see that the coefficients must be equal.
-Comparing the linear term, we obtain:
+Comparing the linear term, we get:

 \[ -a(x_1 + x_2) = b \]